 Misty May-Treanor Bio And Facts

-Misty May-Treanor is a professional beach volleyball player, an author, and a coach.
-She is best known for her success while doubles partners with Kerri Walsh Jennings.
+Misty May-Treanor is a professional beach volleyball player, author, and coach.
+She is best known for her success when partnered with Kerri Walsh Jennings.
 The two are often regarded as the most successful beach volleyball team in history.
-May-Treanor has made appearances at four different Olympic Summer games.
-She won gold medals at three of those Olympic games.
+May-Treanor has made appearances at four different Olympic Summer Games.
+She won gold medals at three of those Olympic Games.

 - Born: July 30, 1977 (30-07-1977)